 If you don’t mind taking a walk outside of the town centre then I would highly recommend visiting St Dominic’s Priory which was established in the 15th century.
 Entry to the priory costs only €5.00 and there’s a small museum inside with an interesting exhibition where you can learn more about the priory and Christianity in Malta.

-Despite its status as one of the most recognizable landmarks in Malta, St Dominic’s Priory is often overlooked by tourists as it lies on the outskirts of the town.
+Despite its status as one of the most recognizable landmarks in Malta, St Dominic’s Priory is often overlooked by tourists spending 2 days in Rabat as it lies on the outskirts of the town.
 If you like Game of Thrones then you may recognize its courtyard which was used in season 1.
-In my opinion this is one of the best things to see in Rabat, Malta and is certainly worth the short walk to get to.
+In my opinion this is one of the best things to see in Rabat, Malta and it’s certainly worth the short walk to get to.

 Mdina Gate

 Before entering Mdina, take some time to admire the impressive Mdina Gate.
-As you can imagine the bridge leading up to the gate is extremely busy but if you visit near sunrise or sunset you should have no problem getting photos without people in them.
+As you can imagine, the bridge leading up to the gate is extremely busy but if you visit near sunrise or sunset you should be able to get photos without people in them.
 This baroque gate was built in the 18th century and is the main gate to the fortified city.
 Many visitors doing a Malta sightseeing tour will have this at the top of their list, especially if they’re a Game of Thrones fan.

-If you’re wondering where to eat in Rabat, this small town has a lot to offer with many restaurants focusing on using local produce and traditional dishes.
+If you’re wondering where to eat during your 2 days in Rabat, this small town has a lot to offer with many restaurants focusing on using local ingredients and traditional dishes.
 Visiting Rabat in the off season means that you’ll find the town less crowded, but that also means that some places will be closed.
 However, there are still some tasty options available and if you like high quality food then Rabat is a great choice for food lovers.

 Step15

 Not far from the Mdina Gate is Step15 which is the perfect restaurant for lunch in Rabat, Malta.
-Not only do they serve exceptional food based around seasonal local ingredients but the restaurant also boasts beautiful views of the countryside too.
-This is a very modern restaurant with a cozy atmosphere and their menu has a great selection of dishes on it that cater to all types of dietary requirements.
-Plus, the food presentation is phenomenal and looks almost too good to ruin by eating it.
+Not only do they serve exceptional food based around seasonal local ingredients but the restaurant also boasts beautiful views of the countryside.
+This is a very modern restaurant with a cozy atmosphere and their menu has a great selection of dishes on it.
+Plus, the food presentation is phenomenal and looks almost too good to eat.

 We visited Step15 for lunch and decided to share a number of their most popular dishes.
-The Smoked Burrata was one of my favourites and had a unique flavour profile I hadn’t tasted anywhere else.
-The Cured Salmon was equally as tasty and another great option for a starter.
-The Scallop Ravioli, Octopus, and Rabbit Sausage each offer something a little different for a main dish and are a modern take on traditional Maltese food.
-Step15 also has a nice selection of homemade desserts available so you might as well finish your meal off by treating yourself one more time.
+The Smoked Burrata was one of my favourites and had a unique flavour profile.
+The Scallop Ravioli and Rabbit Sausage each offer something a little different for a main dish and are a modern take on traditional Maltese food.

-Step15 is one of the best restaurants in Rabat, Malta and already has some awards under its belt.
-I wouldn’t be surprised to find it in the Michelin Guide in the next year or two so if you’re planning to visit Rabat don’t miss out on this amazing culinary experience before everyone hears about it.
+Step15 is one of the best restaurants in Rabat and already has some awards under its belt.
+I wouldn’t be surprised to find it in the Michelin Guide in the next year or two so if you’re planning to spend 2 days in Rabat don’t miss out on this amazing culinary experience.

 Serkin Crystal Palace

 When you visit Malta there are certain foods that you absolutely need to try.
 Luckily Rabat is home to Serkin Crystal Palace which is known throughout Malta as the place to go for pastizzi and qassatat.
-These traditional Maltese savoury pastries are normally filled with ricotta or curried peas and are perfect for a quick lunch or for a snack to take on the go.
-The qassatat is very filling compared to the pastizzi but make sure you try both before leaving Malta.
+These traditional Maltese savoury pastries are normally filled with ricotta or curried peas and are perfect for a quick lunch or for a snack.
+The qassatat is very filling compared to the pastizzi but make sure you try both before the conclusion of your 2 days in Rabat trip.

 Root 81